cpetrich/counterfeit_DS18B20/README.md

 * Does not return data on undocumented function code 0x68 \[5\].
 Does return data from codes 0x90, 0x91, 0x92, 0x93, 0x95, and 0x97 \[5\].
 Return value in response to 0x97 is ``0x22`` \[5\].
 * ROM code can be changed in software with command sequence "96-Cx-Dx-94" \[5\].
 * Temperature offset as shown on the datasheet (-0.15 °C at 0 °C) \[6\].
 Very little if any temperature discretization noise \[5\].
-* Polling after function code 0x44 indicates approx. 610-730 ms for a 12-bit temperature conversion \[5\].
+* Polling after function code 0x44 indicates approx. 610-730 ms for a 12-bit temperature conversion and proportionally less at lower resolution \[5\].

 - Example ROM: 28 **-AA-** 3C-61-55-14-01-F0
 - Example ROM: 28-AB-9C-B1 **-33-14-01-** 81